Empowering students to address the United Nations Sustainable Development Goals.

-Do you want to experience international collaboration and be part of a team that addresses a Sustainable Development Goal challenge?
+Gain experience with international collaboration and join a team that tackles a Sustainable Development Goal challenge.

 After getting paired with a corporation that has its own sustainability questions, I got to work with a diverse team on solving such issues.
 For me, the real breakthrough moments involved realizing and being surprised at the scale and complexity of the problems the world is facing, especially those issues that perhaps we thought we already had a good handle on.